-During its reign over China, the Qin Dynasty achieved increased trade, improved agriculture, and revolutionary developments in military tactics, transportation and weaponry, such as the sword and crossbow.
+During its reign over China, the Qin Dynasty achieved increased trade, improved agriculture, and revolutionary developments in military tactics, transportation, and weaponry, such as the sword and crossbow.

-During its reign over China, the Qin Dynasty achieved increased trade, improved agriculture, and revolutionary developments in military tactics, transportation and weaponry.
 Despite its military strength, however, the Dynasty did not last long.
-When the self-proclaimed first Emperor, Qin Shihuang, died in 210 BC, his son was placed on the throne by two of the previous emperor's advisers, in an attempt to influence and control the administration of the entire dynasty through him.
-The advisors squabbled among themselves, however, which resulted in both their deaths and that of the second Qin emperor.
+When Qin Shihuang died in 210 BCE, his son was placed on the throne by two of the previous emperor's advisers, who attempted to influence and control the administration of the entire dynasty through him.
+The advisers fought among themselves, however, which resulted in both their deaths and that of the second Qin emperor.
 Popular revolt broke out a few years later, and the weakened empire soon fell to a Chu lieutenant, who went on to found the Han Dynasty.
 Despite its rapid end, the Qin Dynasty influenced future Chinese empires, particularly the Han, and the European name for China is thought to be derived from it.

 Source: Boundless.
 “The Qin Dynasty.”
 Boundless Art History.
-Boundless, 26 May.
+Boundless, 09 Sep.
 2016.
-Retrieved 26 Aug.
+Retrieved 25 Sep.
 2016 from https://www.boundless.com/art-history/textbooks/boundless-art-history-textbook/chinese-and-korean-art-before-1279-ce-14/the-qin-dynasty-96/the-qin-dynasty-459-5603/